-5) Criteria for the evaluation of donors for VCA transplantation
+5) Criteria for the Evaluation of Donors for VCA Transplantation

-As with solid-organ transplantation, there are transplant program-specific criteria utilized for the evaluation of organs from deceased donors.
+As with solid organ transplantation, there are transplant program-specific criteria utilized for the evaluation of organs from deceased donors.
 The criteria and tools used to evaluate potential VCA donors will differ by VCA type.
 Additional considerations include whether to use allografts from U.S. PHS Increased Risk deceased donors, deceased donors with brain cancer (e.g., glioblastoma multiforme), or donors with diabetes.
-Good outcomes have been achieved in solid-organ transplantation using these types of donors.
-However, the decision to include or exclude VCA from deceased donors based on these criteria should be left to the individual VCA transplant programs.
+The decision to include or exclude VCA from deceased donors based on these criteria should be left to the individual VCA transplant programs.